GeomarPerales/RPisco/README.md

-# RPisco : RPisco package is a library with tools for manipulate PISCO data of SENAMHI (Peru).
+# RPisco : RPisco package is a package with tools for manipulate PISCO  data.

 ## 1. Overview

-RPisco is a package with tools for manipulate PISCO data of SENAMHI(Peru).
+RPisco is a package with tools for manipulate PISCO (SENAMHI, Peru) data.
 PISCO is Peruvian Interpolated Data of the Senamhi’s Climatological and Hydrologycal Observations.
-RPisco have functios for values extraction of an and various stations, monthly and annual values sum, monthly and annual values average.
+RPisco have functions for values extraction of an and various stations, monthly and annual values sum, monthly and annual values average.

 ## 2. Installation